 Park Ranger works with youth to complete their Junior Ranger books.

 John Fitzgerald Kennedy National Historic Site is pleased to offer a Junior Ranger program.
 This program is free, fun, and open to everyone!
-Upon completion of the activities, participants will be awarded a Junior Ranger badge.
+While the program is ultimately designed to be done onsite and materials reserved for in-person visitors, we've created several options for doing the program offsite.

-If you're participating in the program from home, complete the activities below (standard version) or email us to receive a digital copy of the booklet (full version.)
+If you're participating in the program from home, complete the activities below or email us to receive the digital booklet files.

 If you're making a visit to the site, check our hours of operation .
 Upon arrival, check in at the Visitor Center and tell a ranger that you would like to participate in the program.
 Participants will be provided with a Junior Ranger book and pencil.